-Paradise Lake Trail is a 15.6 mile moderately trafficked out and back trail located near Truckee, CA that features a lake and is rated as moderate.
+Paradise Lake Trail is a 15.6 mile moderately trafficked out and back trail located near Truckee, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.

 An overnight backpacking trip along the Pacific Coast Trail in Truckee, California.
 Paradise Lake is a classic Sierra Nevada lake with gorgeous sunsets and a pristine lake full of trout.
 This overnight backpacking trip is easily accessible from Highway 80 and follows parts of the Pacific Crest Trail in the Tahoe National Forest.

 This hike was great.
 A buddy and I spent a couple extras days up here and the surrounding area hiking castle peak and basin.
 Proceeded down to paradise to camp for the night before visiting Warren early on in the day then rock climbing up into devils oven.
 (Much more difficult then anticipated).
 From